Viacom, Time Warner Cable reach iPad views settlement

-Viacom Inc VIAb.N VIA.N, the parent of MTV and Comedy Central, has settled lawsuits with Time Warner Cable Inc TWC.N over whether cable subscribers may watch shows on mobile devices such as Apple Inc's (AAPL.O) iPad.
+Viacom Inc, the parent of MTV and Comedy Central, has settled lawsuits with Time Warner Cable Inc over whether cable subscribers may watch shows on mobile devices such as Apple Inc's iPad.

 The accord means Viacom programs such as "Jersey Shore," "The Daily Show with Jon Stewart" and "South Park" will become available over the TWC TV app over the next several weeks.